KaustubhPatil02/tle-eliminators-contest-webapp/README.md

 Here’s a well-documented overview of this project, including its structure, purpose, and functionality.
-This document is designed to help you and others understand the project and its components.
+This document is designed to help you understand the project and its components.

 ---